reveng007/C2_Server/README.md

 ### Updates:

 I made my LKM rootkit repo public today.
-This can be used along with this C2 server in orde to hide the remote commections/running implants: [reveng_rtkit](https://github.com/reveng007/reveng_rtkit)
+This can be used along with this C2 server in order to hide the remote connections/running implants: [reveng_rtkit](https://github.com/reveng007/reveng_rtkit)

 ## :pushpin: To Do List:
 - Response becomes slow sometimes.